Skip to main content

 What Are Grafts in Hair Transplants?

-A graft is a tiny unit of scalp tissue that contains one or more hair follicles, usually between 1 to 4 hairs.
-During a hair transplant, these grafts are carefully extracted from the donor area, typically the back or sides of the head where hair is genetically resistant to hair loss.
-Each graft is then implanted into thinning or bald areas with precise angles and spacing to mimic natural hair growth.
+A graft is a naturally occurring group of scalp tissue that contains one or more hair follicles, typically producing between one and four hairs.
+During a hair transplant, these grafts are harvested from the donor area, most commonly the back and sides of the scalp, where follicles are generally more resistant to hair loss.

 Grafts for Hair Transplant by Baldness Stage